 6.1.
-The Counter Fraud Plan, shown later in this document, currently includes the equivalent of 0.6 Full Time Equivalent employees (FTEs) based on 74 working days to complete the plan.
-This includes proactive and detective time on the Counter Fraud Plan using direct dedicated Internal Audit resource within the team.
-Other work delivered by the team contains elements of counter fraud work and there is also considerable work undertaken by other services as set out in this report, which isn't included in this amount.
-The Head of Internal Audit will ensure adequate resources are in place to deliver counter fraud work as needed.
-Reactive work and investigation resource will be allocated when and should the need arise.
+The Counter Fraud Plan, shown later in this document, currently includes the equivalent of 1.2 Full Time Equivalent employees (FTEs) based on 160 working days per FTE per year after leave and overheads.
+This includes proactive, detective and reactive time (contingency elements for investigations) of the Counter Fraud Plan.
+It provides for minimal coverage only, however, the Head of Internal Audit will ensure adequate resources are in place to deliver counter fraud work as needed.